Shao-Group/TERRACE/RF-scoring/README.md

 python3 integrate.py <output.gtf> <prefix.feature_file.prob.csv> <output-with-score.gtf>
 ```

-`output.gtf` is the original gtf file produced by TERRACE with abundance values as scores.
+`output.gtf` is the original GTF file produced by TERRACE with abundance values in the `score` field.

-`prefix.feature_file.prob.csv` is a list of circRNA_id, score tuples generated from the Random Forest testing commands.
+`prefix.feature_file.prob.csv` is a list of circRNA_id and score tuples generated from the Random Forest testing commands.

 `output-with-score.gtf` is a modified GTF file with the same list of circRNAs as in `output.gtf` but the `score` field changed to represent Random Forest scores in the range 0 to 1 instead of abundance.